Age-Old Wisdom meets Modern Tools

 Be mindful when planting this herb, as it will take over your garden if the flowers are left to ripen (the flowers scatter the seeds).
-However, this plant is easy to dig up and move if it overwhelms your garden.
+However, this plant is easy to dig up and moved if it overwhelms your garden.

 - For a head start, start the seeds indoors 8 to 10 weeks before the last spring frost.
-Transplants need good growth before beeing set in the garden.
+(See local frost dates.)
+Transplants need good growth before being set in the garden.

 - If you are growing from seed, sow as soon as the soil is workable in the spring.
 For the best growth, the soil should be around 60º to 70ºF.